The treatment process

 Loss of appliance

-If you lose your Invisalign aligner or retainer during treatment, there will be a £80 charge to replace this.
-If you are receiving treatment on the NHS, this charge will be £70.10 per appliance.
+If you lose your appliance during or after treatment, there will be an £85.00 per appliance to replace.
+If you are receiving treatment on the NHS, this charge will be £73.20 per appliance to replace.

 If at any point during your treatment journey, you have any breakages or problems, please contact us for help or to arrange an emergency appointment.
 Please note, when booking emergency appointments, we have to fit patients in where appointments are available.